Alaska airlines flight attendant app

 Key results

-• The visual design received high remarks and many users mentioned that it enticed them to travel more
+• The visual design received high praise, and many users mentioned that it enticed them to travel more

 Key Solutions